Skyr/dotfiles/dot_oh-my-zsh-custom/powerlevel/README.md

 There are a few mitigation options for this issue.

+- Use [kitty](https://sw.kovidgoyal.net/kitty/) terminal version >= 0.24.0 and enable terminal-shell
+  integration in Powerlevel10k by defining `POWERLEVEL9K_TERM_SHELL_INTEGRATION=true` in `~/.p10k.zsh`.
 - Apply [the patch](#zsh-patch) and [rebuild Zsh from source]( https://github.com/zsh-users/zsh/blob/master/INSTALL).
-It won't help if you are using Alacritty, Kitty or some other terminal that reflows text on resize but doesn't reflow saved cursor position.
+It won't help if you are using Alacritty, kitty or some other terminal that reflows text on resize but doesn't reflow saved cursor position.
   On such terminals the patch will have no visible effect.
 - Disable text reflowing on window resize in terminal settings.
 If your terminal doesn't have this setting, try a different terminal.